-DBAG has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to SSA bond trading.
+DBAG received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to SSA bond trading.
 DBAG is cooperating with these investigations.

 DBAG and the Corporation are a defendants in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of antitrust law.
-On May 8, 2016, direct market participants filed class actions relating to SSA bond trading; DBAG and the Corporation have reached an agreement to settle the actions by direct market participants in SSA bonds for the amount of \$48.5 million, which is pending court approval; a final Fairness Hearing is scheduled for December 3, 2020.
-In February 2019, alleged indirect market participants filed a class action relating to SSA bond trading, which is in its early stages.
+On May 8, 2016, direct market participants filed class actions relating to SSA bond trading; DBAG and the Corporation reached an agreement to settle the actions by direct market participants in SSA bonds for the amount of \$48.5 million, which received final court approval on April 2, 2021.
+In February 2019, alleged indirect market participants filed a class action relating to SSA bond trading, which was later voluntarily dismissed.
 In March 2018, alleged market participants filed a class action relating to Mexican government bond trading.
 In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
 In December 2019, plaintiffs filed a Second Amended Complaint, which defendants moved to dismiss on February 21, 2020.
 On November 30, 2020, the court dismissed the Second Amended Complaint without prejudice for lack of personal jurisdiction.
+On May 20, 2021, plaintiffs filed a motion for reconsideration.

-On January 22, 2021, DBAG was notified that the Mexican competition authority, COFECE, reached a resolution that imposes fines against DB Mexico and two of its former traders, as well as six other financial institutions and nine other traders, for engaging in alleged monopolistic practices in the Mexican government bond secondary market, which may be appealed.
+On January 22, 2021, DBAG was notified that the Mexican competition authority (COFECE) reached a resolution that imposes fines against Deutsche Bank México, S.A.
+Institución de Banca Múltiple (DB Mexico) and two of its former traders, as well as six other financial institutions and nine other traders, for engaging in alleged monopolistic practices in the Mexican government bond secondary market, which DB Mexico has appealed.

 In February 2019, alleged market participants filed class actions relating to US Agency bond trading, which were consolidated under a single case heading in April 2019.
 On September 3, 2019, the court denied a motion to dismiss the complaint.
-The Corporation has reached an agreement to settle the class action for the amount of \$15 million, which amount was already fully reflected in existing litigation reserves and no additional provision was taken for this settlement amount.
+The Corporation reached an agreement to settle the class action for the amount of \$15 million, which amount was already fully reflected in existing litigation reserves and no additional provision was taken for this settlement amount.
 The court granted preliminary approval over the settlement on October 29, 2019, supported by an opinion dated November 8, 2019.
 The court held a final Fairness Hearing on June 9, 2020.
-On June 18, 2020, the court entered final judgement approving the class action settlement with the Corporation and separately as to the class action settlements with the other defendants, which will result in a total of \$386.5 million paid to the settlement class.
+On June 18, 2020, the court entered final judgment approving the class action settlement with the Corporation and separately as to the class action settlements with the other defendants, which will result in a total of \$386.5 million paid to the settlement class.
 A separate action was filed in the US District Court for the Middle District of Louisiana on September 23, 2019, which was dismissed with prejudice as to DBAG and the Corporation by stipulation on October 30, 2019.

-DBAG, the Corporation, and DBSL are also defendants in actions filed in Canada on November 7, 2017 and December 5, 2017, which relate to SSA bond trading and which are in early stages.
+DBAG, the Corporation, and Deutsche Bank Securities Limited are also defendants in actions filed in Canada on November 7, 2017 and December 5, 2017, which relate to SSA bond trading and which are in early stages.